AmeerD/AmeerD.github.io/_pages/masters.md

 {% include base_path %}

-Below are the courses and TA positions I have taken (or am currently taking) at UofT.
+Below are the courses and TA positions I took while at UofT.

 ## Spring 2020
 * CHL 5212: Predictive Modelling in the Health Sciences